pryv/dev-site/source/getting-started.md

 }
 ```

 Pryv offers the possibility to manipulate a broad range of event types that can be all found in the [**event type directory**](/event-types/).
-You can also create your custom event types for your own use case as explained in the Github repo [here](https://github.com/pryv/data-types).
+You can also create your custom event types for your own use case as explained in [this Github repository](https://github.com/pryv/data-types).

 **Basic event types** include :
 - [**numerical values**](/event-types/#numerical-types) to capture number values.
 For example, the type `density/kg-m3` can be used to record the density of a material.
 In the case of our user, we can use this type to reflect the exposure to specific allergens in his daily life.